UCEAP's Frequently Asked Questions

 As part of your UCEAP application, you will be asked to fill out an Academic Planning Form (APF).
 This form is an opportunity for you to discuss the courses you plan to take abroad with your major/minor advisor.

 The Academic Planning Form is not a course registration form; it is simply a tool to help you explore with your major advisor the types of courses you should be looking for when the time comes to register for your courses abroad.
 Despite what coursework you plan to take abroad, the APF must be signed by your major and minor advisor(s).
 The APF reviewal process is to ensure you have discussed your plans and the possibility to get credit towards that area while you are abroad.
-This is especially important since each department determines the number of courses that can be taken outside of the UCSD department, including on study abroad.
+This is especially important since each department determines the number of courses that can be taken outside of the UC San Diego department, including on study abroad.

 At the time you are required to register for classes (this can be anywhere from a month before departure to a week after your arrival), you should also be in touch with your academic advisor if a course you planned to take isn’t offered, or you see another course available you’d prefer.
 Please contact your advisor via VAC for some feedback on whether or not that new course might suffice.